microsoft/taco-simulate/README.md

 };
 ```

 2. A function that returns an object with an `initialize` method.
-This function will be passed a single parameter –
+This function will be passed a single parameter ï¿½
-`messages` – which is a plugin messaging object that can be used to communicate between `sim-host` and `app-host`.
+`messages` ï¿½ which is a plugin messaging object that can be used to communicate between `sim-host` and `app-host`.
-This form is used when the plugin requires that `messages` object – otherwise the simple form can be used.
+This form is used when the plugin requires that `messages` object ï¿½ otherwise the simple form can be used.
 For example:

 ``` js
 module.exports = function (messages) {